nethi/prometheus/README.md

 1. Metrics are streamed realtime.
 2. Uses very little network bandwidth.
 3. It does not store metrics locally (no tsdb).
-3. Every sample scraped locally will reach the remote server. (i.e no dropping of stats because of timestamp ordering issues).
+3. Every sample scraped locally will reach the remote server. (i.e no dropping of metrics because of timestamp ordering issues).
-4. Adds extra labels, that can be used to join these collected stats with the logs.
+4. Adds extra labels, that can be used to join these collected metrics with the logs.
 Please see our log collector which adds similar labels [here](https://github.com/zebrium/ze-kubernetes-collector)
 5. Accepts the standard prometheus config file and customers can just point their existing prometheus config file to this server.